 - Check the condition of the boat. - Tilt engine slightly when moving the boat. - Get sufficient fuel from store and take extra fuel if needed. - Check the engine oil level.
-If it needs more, do not overfill. - Check the engine kill cord is in place, and that it works. - Make sure the crew has the spare kill cord. - Check all controls working (steering, throttle etc.) - Start and run engine with fresh water to check circulation. - Check radio is working. - Fully inflate all tubes of each boat. - Check the essential kit is all present: Spare kill cord; survival blanket; first aid kit; pump; oars; boathook; whistle; sharp knife; anchor, line, buoy; throwing and towing lines.
+If it needs more, do not overfill. - Check the engine kill cord is in place, and that it works. - Check all controls working (steering, throttle etc. - Check radio is working. - Fully inflate all tubes. - Check the essential kit is all present: Spare kill cord; survival blanket; first aid kit; pump; oars; boathook; whistle; sharp knife; anchor, line, buoy; throwing and towing lines.